-All work-related accidents or injuries should be reported immediately to the campus principal.
+All work-related accidents or injuries should be reported immediately to the direct supervisor.
 Employees who are unable to work because of a work-related injury will be notified of their rights and responsibilities under the Texas Labor Code.
-See Workers' Compensation Benefits, page 30 for information on use of paid leave for such absences.
+See Workers' Compensation Benefits, for information on use of paid leave for such absences.